 Lina Khan proposes the strongest regulatory intervention of structural separation of platform businesses.52 But data is discussed by her only in terms of 'appropriation by platforms of information' about businesses operating on the platform.
 Such information, her paper holds, may have significant competition implications, including being used to develop competing products by the platform.
 Khan argues that although appropriation of sensitive competitor information was always considered by competition regulators, because of its sophisticated nature in digital markets 'both the risk and cost of information appropriation is heightened'.
 Herold Feld, who proposes strong action in the form of a 'Platform Act', is most inspired by regulatory history of media and communication.
-He compares data with platforms to 'sensitive commercial information' flowing on a third party telecommunication network, and calls for similar regulation for data.53 Focussing on 'information' as traditionally understood in business and regulation, both these perspectives miss the central, transformational, role that data plays in a digital economy.
-They are therefore unlikely to ensure successful regulation of a digital economy that is essentially organized around data.
+He compares data with platforms to 'sensitive commercial information' flowing on a third party telecommunication network, and calls for similar regulation for data.53 Focussing on 'information' as traditionally understood in business and regulation, both these perspectives miss the central, transformational, role that data plays in a digital economy that is essentially organized around data.